QUICK ANSWER

 If you are reading this two days before Pearson VUE, your brain probably wants to do everything at once.

 Contracts.
-FREC.
+Florida Real Estate Commission (FREC) rules.
 Documentary stamps.
 Brokerage relationships.
 Legal descriptions.
 Calculator rules.
 IDs.
 Traffic.
 Sleep.
 The cost of failing.

 That feeling is real, but it is not a study strategy.